Sendmail 8.x SMTP Mail Transfer Agent for Linux and Unix - Setup Guide

 - Save and close the file.

-- Now open the file /etc/mail/access using 'vi' or an alternative file editor and add the following line:
+- To disable SSL / TLS connections (not recommended) open the file /etc/mail/access using 'vi' or an alternative file editor and add the following line:

 - Save and close the file.